APA Style Guide

 - Format:

 Author, A. A., Author B. B., & Author C. C. (Year of publication).
 Title of article.
-Title of Journal, Volume#(issue#), page range.
-URL or DOI - Note:
+Title of Journal, Volume#(issue#), page-page.
+URL or DOI - Example:

 Brown, J. D., Sintzel, J., St. Arnault, D., & George, N. (2009).
 Confidence to foster across cultures: Caregiver perspectives.
-Journal of Child and Family Studies, 18(6), 633 -642. https://doi:10.1007/s10826-009-9264-z - Newspaper Article
+Journal of Child and Family Studies, 18(6), 633-642. https://doi:10.1007/s10826-009-9264-z - Newspaper or Magazine Article

 - Format:

-Sharma, B., & Mashal, M. (2024, Aug 01).
-The Overlooked Reason That Planes Crash So Often in Nepal.
+Sharma, B., & Mashal, M. (2024, August 1).
+The overlooked reason that planes crash so often in Nepal.
 The New York Times, https://www.proquest.com/newspapers/overlooked-reason-that-planes-crash-so-often/docview/3086651867/se-2

 Books & e-books